NixOS/nix.dev/source/tutorials/module-system/module-system.md

      map.center = lib.mkIf
 ```

-Now you have the basesis to define paths on the map, connecting pairs of departure and arrival points.
+Now you have the basis to define paths on the map, connecting pairs of departure and arrival points.

 In the path module, define a path connecting every user's departure and arrival locations: